-- When the gas temperature increases, the voltage will increase, and the current will decrease.
+- 1. When the gas temperature increases, the voltage will increase, and the current will decrease.
 Arcing can develop.
-When the gas temperature decreases, the voltage will decrease, and the current will increase. - 2) When the moisture content of the gases increases for any given condition, the current and voltage will also tend to increase in value. - 3) If reduced voltage exists because of a sparkover, a rise in moisture may allow for an increase in the precipitator voltage level. - 4) An increase in the concentration of the particulate will tend to elevate voltages and reduce current flow. - 5) A decrease in the particle size will tend to raise voltage while suppressing current flow. - 6) A higher gas velocity through the precipitator will tend to raise voltages and depress currents. - 7) Air inleakage may cause sparkover in localized areas resulting in reduced voltages.
+When the gas temperature decreases, the voltage will decrease, and the current will increase. - 2.
+When the moisture content of the gases increases for any given condition, the current and voltage will also tend to increase in value.

-- 8) A number of precipitator fields in series will show varying readings with voltage-current ratio decreasing in the direction of gas flow. - 9) If a hopper fills with dust causing a short, the voltage will be drastically reduced, and the current will increase. - 10) If a discharge electrode breaks, violent arcing can be observed with the meters swinging between zero and normal. - 11) If a transformer-rectifier unit shorts, voltage will be zero at a high current reading. - 12) If a discharge system rapper fails, the discharge wires build up with dust; the voltage increases to maintain the same current level. - 13) If a plate rapper fails, the voltage decreases to maintain a current level under sparking conditions.
+- 3. If reduced voltage exists because of a sparkover, a rise in moisture may allow for an increase in the precipitator voltage level. - 4.
+An increase in the concentration of the particulate will tend to elevate voltages and reduce current flow. - 5.
+A decrease in the particle size will tend to raise voltage while suppressing current flow. - 6.
+A higher gas velocity through the precipitator will tend to raise voltages and depress currents. - 7.
+Air inleakage may cause sparkover in localized areas resulting in reduced voltages. - 8.
+A number of precipitator fields in series will show varying readings with voltage-current ratio decreasing in the direction of gas flow. - 9.
+If a hopper fills with dust causing a short, the voltage will be drastically reduced, and the current will increase. - 10.
+If a discharge electrode breaks, violent arcing can be observed with the meters swinging between zero and normal. - 11.
+If a transformer-rectifier unit shorts, voltage will be zero at a high current reading. - 12.
+If a discharge system rapper fails, the discharge wires build up with dust; the voltage increases to maintain the same current level. - 13.
+If a plate rapper fails, the voltage decreases to maintain a current level under sparking conditions.

-Table 5-3 presents specific examples of the effect of changing conditions on ESP control set readings.
+Table 5-2 presents specific examples of the effect of changing conditions on ESP control set readings.
 These examples are typical of what the inspector could expect to find.
 He should become familiar with these meter reading techniques, so that he is aware of problems during his inspection.
+Sections 3.2 and 4.3 present more detailed analyses of V-I curves and their use in troubleshooting.
+Corona power readings can also be used to estimate operating efficiency of the ESP, as will be discussed in Section 6.